How are client demands in Italy changing?

 How are you adapting to these changes?

-Where are you seeing growth in Italy?
+Where are you seeing growth from domestic clients and those outside who are looking to invest in Italy?